 Finely grated cheese is ideal for sprinkling on soups, stews, salads, and pasta dishes.
 For casseroles, quesadillas, pizza, and other dishes that incorporate the cheese, shredded cheese is best because it melts more slowly than grated cheese.

 Mix and Match

 Rather than using just one grated cheese for sprinkling or cooking, prepare a few and mix them together (and freeze them together, too!).
 For example, change things up with a mix of grated Cheddar, Romano, and Monterey Jack, or try combining grated Asiago, Gruyère, and Parmesan.
-Ask the cheesemonger at any gourmet grocery store for other good combos, and remember to choose reduced-fat varieties.
+Ask the cheese seller at any gourmet grocery store for other good combos, and remember to always choose reduced-fat varieties.